Winter Furnace Maintenance Checklist for Portland Homes

 Unusual Winter Odors

-A burning dust smell during first startup is normal, but ongoing smoke or electrical odors require immediate shutdown and professional service.
+A burning dust smell during first startup is normal, but ongoing smoke or electrical odors mean you should shut down immediately and call a licensed tech.

 Pilot & Ignition Problems